Moringa

 Taking moringa along with some medications that are broken down by the liver can increase the effects and side effects of some medications.
 Before taking moringa, talk to your healthcare provider if you are taking any medications that are changed by the liver.
 Diabetes medications are also used to lower blood sugar.

-Moringa has many incredible properties, and it is thought that it can be used to treat and even cure some diseases.
-There are claims that moringa cures 300 diseases, and that's not just minor ailments either: the diseases cured by moringa oleifera, according to some studies, include diabetes and even cancer.
+Moringa has many incredible properties, and it is thought that it can be used to support and even help maintain some conditions.
+There are claims that moringa help maintains 300 conditions, and that's not just minor ailments either: the conditions help maintaind by moringa oleifera, according to some studies, include diabetes and even cancer.

 Does Moringa detoxify the body?

-Moringa contains methionine, a unique sulfur-containing amino acid, that supports detox and anti-inflammatory pathways.
+Moringa contains methionine, a unique sulfur-containing amino acid, that supports detox and joint comfort pathways.
 Moringa also promotes the production of glutathione—the “detox antioxidant” that counters free radicals causing stress to your liver.

 Does Moringa help hair growth?